Zurich International School

 Zurich International School (ZIS) is an independent non-profit day school in Switzerland for students aged 3 to 18 in the greater Zurich area.
-Over 1,300 students from more than 50 countries are enrolled in the school.
+Over 1,300 students from more than 50 countries are enroled in the school.
 The school has two campuses: a Primary campus in Wädenswil for Early Childhood and Lower School students aged 3 to 11 and a Secondary Campus in Adliswil for Middle School students aged 11 to 14 and Upper School students aged 14 to 18.